KadenMc/PreprocessingHTR/README.md

 This work relies on a few key assumptions in order to function well:

-* The input image is of a full, standard piece of paper with visible borders
+* The input image is of a full, straight, standard piece of paper with visible borders
 * Text is written horizontally in non-overlapping lines
 * Text height is fairly uniform across all lines
-* Lighting conditions are acceptable - not too dark or too much glare
+* Lighting conditions are acceptable (not too dark or too much glare)

 ## Pre-processing Walkthrough